alon-z/ElectraTweakInstaller/README.md

 PRs are always welcome!
 If someone want to create an app for it, it will be the best.
 I don't have the time right now to do it.

+Added GPL-3.0 license to the project, you can use the code but must provide the source too.
+Sharde the code, open source!